F1LT3R/aws-cognito-web-starter/README.md

 ## About

 This code takes the example code from the [AWS Cognito JavaScript SDK](https://github.com/aws/amazon-cognito-identity-js), and implements it in the most simple way I know how: _an HTML page with 1 JavaScript file_.
+The purpose of this is to vet the service and API before implementing it in product.

 ```
 ./aws-cognito-web-starter/